sushma-aella/drowsiness-detection-using-opencv-python/README.md

 As we can see the above image where the landmarks are detected using the detector.

+Now we are taking the ratio which is described as '*Sum of distances of vertical landmarks divided by twice the distance between horizontallandmarks'.

+Now this ratio is totally dependent on your system which you may configure accordingly for the thresholds of active,drowsy and sleeping.

 $ python abcd.py \
 	--shape_predictor shape_predictor_68_face_landmarks.dat \